alvintriseptia/image-uploader/README.md

 ![screenshot](https://alvindev-img-uploader.herokuapp.com/images/c9f30bdd-ea6c-4aa9-9da8-89911f25fe07-1639919667995.JPG)

 I built a image uploader website by following challenge from devchallenges.io.
 This is my first project that I build with MERN stack, I got a lot of error from this challenge.
-But because from this challenge, I also can learn much more about backend especially nodeJS and mongoDB.
+But because from this challenge, I am also can learn much more about backend especially nodeJS and mongoDB.

 ### Built With